HIRO-group/HIRO-group.github.io/_posts/research/2020-04-05-robotic-skin.md

 When a circuit is first placed on the surface of a robot, the exact location on the surface is unknown to the robot.
 To address this, we present a novel kinematic calibration algorithm to reduce manual setup time.

 <!-- More -->
+# Primary Objective
+{:.no_toc}
+Our longterm goal is to enable robots to sense their surroundings by adding distributed, heterogeneous sensors along the robot’s surface with a variety of sensing modalities.
+In order to efficiently utilize sensor information, we must develop a robotic controller that generates robust and safe robotic movement.
+We plan to achieve our goal in three ways:
+1. Create a flexible printed circuit board (PCB) that can be attached to any robotic arm and relay information about nearby objects to a robotic controller in a plug-and-play fashion.
+1. Develope a kinematic calibration algorithm to automatically, accurately locate each flexible PCB along a robot arm.
+This information is critical to ensure the robot knows where a sensor's information relates to on its surface.
+1. Formulate a robust controller that utilizes sensor information to plan trajectories that avoid collision and enable robots to work in close proximity with human collaborators.

 # Contents
 {:.no_toc}